Fight Night Champion: Characters

 André Bishop – The main protagonist of the game, André begins his professional career as a talented prospect.
 However, his dreams of following in his father's footsteps and taking a shot at the world title is soon ruined after he is framed by two crooked cops, but makes a comeback, winning the heavyweight belt.
 He is modeled on and voiced by LaMonica Garrett.

 D.L.
 McQueen – The head of McQueen Promotions and a famous fight promoter, McQueen is known for his hot temper and short-lived partnerships with professional fighters.
 He has been long despised by Gus Carisi, André's trainer, for his notoriety.
+He sets André up to be arrested when he refuses to sign with him, but Megan and André expose his corruption at the end of the story.
 He is played by Randy McCormick and was computer-captured at Maple Ridge, British Columbia, with Walter Addison providing his voice.

 Gus Carisi – André's loyal trainer and manager, Gus had previously trained André's father, who was also a talented fighter.
 He took both André and Raymond in after their parents died and raised them.
 An experienced trainer, Gus understands the true brutality of boxing and the hard work required to overcome it.
 He is voiced by Ralph P. Martin.

 Raymond Bishop – André's younger brother, Raymond also pursues a professional career in boxing as a heavyweight.
 Raymond upsets André when he decides to leave Gus and sign with McQueen Promotions.
 Once André reemerges as a heavyweight fighter, Raymond becomes jealous and challenges him to a fight.
 After an upset over his brother, he is knocked out by Isaac Frost.
 He is voiced by Dawan Owens.